-The Invani reversible long sleeved jersey does not use fleeced fabric, unlike some long sleeved jerseys.
-This makes it ideal for the cusp season, when there’s still a danger of overheating later in your ride once the weather and your body start to warm up.
+The Invani reversible long sleeved jersey does not use fleeced fabric, it's a break from what you'll find on most of the best winter cycling jackets, although this does make it ideal for the cusp season, when there’s still a danger of overheating later in your ride once the weather and your body start to warm up.
 But once it starts to cool down a bit more, you may need extra insulation, so the time window when you use it might be limited.

 You get a set of pockets on both faces of the Invani reversible long sleeved jersey.
 With the heavier weight fabric, they’re less prone to sag to the side than those on the short sleeved jersey.
 There’s also a matt grey reflective logo on the middle pocket on both sides.

-I was a bit sceptical about the chances of being able to ride twice without washing the Invani reversible long sleeved jersey, but actually having tried it, it works out fine, without making you too unpleasant to know, so it’s an option to cut down on kit for the multi-day rider.
+I was a bit sceptical about the chances of being able to ride twice without washing the Invani reversible long sleeved jersey, but actually having tried it, it works out fine, without making you too unpleasant to kn for having one of the worst embarrassing cycling problems, so it’s an option to cut down on kit for the multi-day rider.

 But the main advantage of reversibility is the chance to vary your look, with no extra cost over a single sided piece.
 At £85, the Invani reversible long sleeved jersey is reasonably priced, even compared to a long sleeved jersey without its reversibility.
 And Invani includes a zip up ride pack with its long sleeved jersey, so you can keep all your ride kit together.